Esri/calcite-app-components/PROJECT_GUIDELINES.md

 BREAKING CHANGE: <details about the change and migration options (this can span multiple lines)>
 ```

+See the [conventional commits doc](https://www.conventionalcommits.org/en/v1.0.0/) for more helpful information.

 ### Report a bug

-We use Github issues to keep track of bugs.
+We use GitHub issues to keep track of bugs.
 Please follow our [bug issue template](https://github.com/Esri/calcite-app-components/issues/new?assignees=&labels=bug%2C+0+-+new&template=bug.md&title=Bug%3A+) and explain the problem clearly for us maintainers to understand and reproduce.
 The more details the better!

 Things to consider:

 - Use a clear and descriptive title